AMWA-TV/is-device-configuration/docs/API requests.md

 The endpoints are documented in the [Configuration API](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/ConfigurationAPI.html).

-All request results MUST return a response which inherits from the base [NcMethodResult](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresult) that contains a status of type [NcMethodStatus](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodstatus).
-If the method call encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an errorMessage of type [NcString](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#primitives).

 ## Control session

 Concurrency control is left to specific device implementations, however devices MUST always return relevant error response messages and statuses when there are conflicts, errors or other noteworthy states (see [Error response messages](#error-response-messages)).